SixArm/mast-cell-help/topics/mcas-and-utis/index.md

 contraindicated for people with EDS.
 And many people who have MCAS also have EDS even if it hasn’t been diagnosed yet.

+There is a big difference between a urine dip and a urine culture.
+I have had a dip come back positive, and the culture come back negative.
+That is usually due to either natural flora or contamination of the sample being present but not an actual infection.

+Also, it is the urine culture is what they use to test which antibiotics will work for your specific infection.
+That’s why it is called a culture & sensitivity.
+First they see what specific organisms grow - and then they test to see which antibiotics the culture is sensitive to - or which antibiotics kill the infection.

-So , first - I would wait for a culture and sensitivity and second I would ask if there are other options.
+So, first, I would wait for a culture and sensitivity and second I would ask if there are other options.
 I had urgent care visits that diagnosed UTI 3 times and was prescribed antibiotics only to get called back to say there was no infection.

 The information about MCAS flares causing interstitial cystitis that